Prajjwal2404/NeuralEngine/README.md

     - For a bidirectional LSTM, the hidden and cell state shape becomes `(batch, hidden_units * 2)`.
     - If attention is enabled, the hidden state shape is `(batch, hidden_units + enc_size)`.
     - If subsequent layers require state initializations from prior layers, set the hidden units accordingly to match the output shape of the previous LSTM (including adjustments for bidirectionality and attention).
-- `ne.MultiplicativeAttention(units, in_size)`: Dot-product attention mechanism for sequence models.
+- `ne.MultiplicativeAttention(units, in_size)`: Soft attention mechanism for sequence models.
 - `ne.MultiHeadSelfAttention(num_heads=1, in_size=None)`: Multi-head self-attention layer for transformer and sequence models.
 - `ne.Embedding(embed_size, vocab_size, timesteps=None)`: Embedding layer for mapping indices to dense vectors, with optional positional encoding.
 - `ne.LayerNorm(norm_shape, eps=1e-7)`: Layer normalization for stabilizing training.